DataScienceUB/MyDocker/README.md

 # MyDocker: How to build and use a Docker image for Deep Learning development.

+## Problemática

+1. If 2 personnes work on the same project but with 2 different environments, there may be dependency version issues.
+2. Some packages are optimize for a special OS.

 ## I.	What is Docker
 Docker is a manager of container.